-By six months of age cats can have kittens and dogs can have puppies.
-Many people wait too long to get this operation done, thinking their pet is still just a baby themselves.
-But before they know it, they have a litter of kittens or a litter of puppies that they’ll need to find homes for, and finding a loving, responsible home for each animal isn’t always that easy!
+By about four months of age, cats can have kittens and dogs can have puppies.
+Many people wait too long to get this operation done, thinking their companion animal is still just a baby themselves.
+But before they know it, they have a litter of kittens or a litter of puppies that they’ll need to find homes for.
+Finding a loving, responsible home for each animal isn’t always that easy!

-Every year thousands of abandoned, neglected and unwanted dogs, cats and rabbits enter SPCA animal villages and other animal rescue shelters around New Zealand.
-Some of these animals are lucky enough to be adopted into loving, responsible, forever homes.
-But sadly there are far more animals in need of a caring family than there are kind, responsible people willing to provide them with a good, permanent home.
+Every year, thousands of abandoned, neglected and unwanted dogs, cats and rabbits enter SPCA Centres and other animal rescue shelters around New Zealand.
+Some of these animals are lucky enough to be adopted into loving, responsible, forever homes, but sadly there are far more animals in need of a caring family than there are kind, responsible people willing to provide them with a good, permanent home.

-Pet overpopulation is a serious problem.
-Animal shelters become overcrowded and are unable to care for the thousands of homeless pets in New Zealand every year.
-Sadly, not enough people adopt their pets from shelters to help ease the crowding.
-In many cases, homeless animals often live a sad, lonely, hard life out on the streets trying to survive on their own.
+Companion animal overpopulation is a serious problem.
+Animal shelters become overcrowded and are unable to care for the thousands of homeless companion animals in New Zealand every year.
+Sadly, not enough people adopt their companion animals from shelters to help ease the crowding.
+In many cases, homeless animals live a sad, lonely, hard life out on the streets, trying to survive on their own.

 There are three main reasons:

-SPCA spays and neuters every animal adopted from our animal villages, even those as young as eight-weeks-old.
+SPCA spays and neuters every animal adopted from our SPCA Centres, even those as young as eight-weeks-old.

-We also recommend that people have their pets spayed or neutered as soon as possible.
-Remember it is an easy procedure for your veterinarian to perform.
+We also recommend that people have their companion animals spayed or neutered as soon as possible.
+Remember, it is an easy procedure for your veterinarian to perform.

-For more questions about when to have your animal spayed or neutered, speak with your veterinarian.
+For more questions about when to have your companion animal spayed or neutered, speak with your veterinarian.